LLNL/ExaCA/examples/README.md

 | Problem type           | C for directional solidification (thermal gradient in build direction, fixed cooling rate)
 |                        | S for spot melt array problem (fixed thermal gradient/constant cooling rate for each hemispherical spot)
 |                        | R for use of temperature data provided in the appropriate format (see README file in examples/Temperatures)
+|                        | M should be appended to problem type if multiple melting and solidifcation events are desired (i.e, SM or RM)
 | Decomposition strategy | 1 for a 1D domain decomposition along the Y direction
 |                        | 2 for a decomposition along the Y direction, with a single partiton along the X direction
 |                        | 3 for a decomposition with roughly equal partitions along the X and Y directions